-NOTE - If you are just looking for fast internet connection in China, it is not necessary to do this.
+NOTE – If you are just looking for fast internet connection in China, it is not necessary to do all of this.

 Tunelling OpenVPN over shadowsocks is a great way to improve the speed of servers that are not normally fast in China, or can’t be connected to from China at all.

 For example, sometimes the USA servers that work for streaming Netflix in China are not fast enough for reliable streaming during peak bandwidth hours at night.
 This is a good example of when it’s useful to tunnel OpenVPN over Shadowsocks.

 Here is the speed of the same server, just a few minutes later, after I tunneled the connection over my Aliyun Hong Kong Shadowsocks server.

 Shadowsocks, by itself, can offer really good speeds.
 But it lacks the security, privacy, and anonymity of a real VPN.

 By combining the speed of Shadowsocks with an actual VPN, you get the best of both worlds.

 This tutorial was written using ExpressVPN, but should also work with other VPN providers, as long as they allow OpenVPN TCP connections using a third party OpenVPN client.
 Some VPN providers, such as VyprVPN, do not support TCP connections, and therefore, will not work.

-If you don't already have a Shadowsocks server, check my tutorial on how to set up your own shadowsocks server first.
-Alternatively, if you prefer to use a paid Shadowsocks service, I recommend WannaFlix (30% discount using this link).
+If you don’t already have a Shadowsocks server, check my tutorial on how to set up your own shadowsocks server first.
+Alternatively, if you prefer to use a paid Shadowsocks service, I recommend WannaFlix.

 If you already have a Shadowsocks server set up and a VPN service that allows manual OpenVPN TCP connections, let’s get started.